markmarijnissen/cordova-app-loader/README.md

 * When `BOOTSTRAP_OK` is not set to `true` after a timeout, the app will destroy the current manifest and revert back to the original manifest.

-### Flexibility

-There are four required components to create flexibility.

-* [bootstrap.js](https://raw.githubusercontent.com/markmarijnissen/cordova-app-loader/master/bootstrap.js): This file cannot be updated, so it needs to be a minimal script/css loader.
-* [A Promise library](https://raw.githubusercontent.com/RubenVerborgh/promiscuous/master/promiscuous.js): I don't want to enforce a particular Promise library.
-* [CordovaPromiseFS.js](https://github.com/markmarijnissen/cordova-app-loader/blob/master/www/lib/CordovaPromiseFS.js): I want to reuse a single `CordovaPromiseFS` instance for the entire app.
-* [CordovaAppLoader.js](https://raw.githubusercontent.com/markmarijnissen/cordova-app-loader/master/www/lib/CordovaAppLoader.js): `download()` can slow down performance and `update()` can interrupt the user - you need to decide yourself you want to handle this.

 ### More to be considered?

 Let me know if you find bugs.
 Report an issue!